Seteeri/Particle/doc/PREMISE.md

 However, I wanted to approach the issue from a top-down or hollistic perspective by building a higher-level environment that more conceptually vertically integrated, analagous to modding a game versus using a game engine framework like Unity or Unreal etc. The integration of the interface maximizes the reuse of concepts and by extension commands, since everything is patterned in Lisp, short of the kernel itself (another discussion).
 It naturally provides discoverability and thus a gradual learning curve as one ventures deeper into the system by learning new types beyond the fundamental Lisp types.
 This isn't really new - this was one of the wonderful things about Lisp Machines, at least from what I've researched.

 This could be viewed as violating the Unix philosophy by integrating everything, however, I believe it still maintains the core tenets.
-The Unix philosophy is centered around the C model style of programming where processes communicate through piping text implemented with Bash scripts.
+The Unix philosophy is centered around the C model style of programming where processes or programs, which do one thing well, communicate through piping text implemented with Bash scripts.
 Arguably, Lisp has a more dynamic approach but with an underlying model of lists and atoms based on cons cells.

+I find open-source users fall into two camps, pragmatists and explorers, or should I say two user modes.
+The former being more convergent with software being a means to an end, and the latter being more divergent with software configuration being a means in itself.
+Open source is equally attractive for both groups as it allows one to optimize their workflow to accomplish their goals by modify the systems appropriately, and for the latter it grants users the freedom to experiment with their software stacks like LEGOs.

+However, for some users, an integrated approach is needed for a more productive experience rather than an exploratory one currently favored.
 Looking at the current ecosystem, the alternative is what has been witnessed over the last several decades -fragmentation, which depending on how it is viewed is also the freedom to change components.
-However, for some users, an integrated approach is needed for a more productive experience rather than an exploratory one currently favored.

 https://groups.google.com/forum/#!topic/comp.lang.lisp/XpvUwF2xKbk%5B101-125%5D